Team-Earth-Quake-Detector/team_1_earth_quake_detector/README.md

         - Adapt circle radius and color depending on the magnitude
         - Show the current location on a map
-        - Popup with timestamp, magnitude and distance
+        - Popup with timestamp and magnitude

 - ### 2.4 Web frontend development & web-service backend development
   - Starts a web server, opens a web page in the default browser that provides the following features: